 Signed into Law

-• Current law requires that traps and snares and similar devices used to take wild animals are registered.
+| - Current law requires that traps and snares and similar devices used to take wild animals are registered.

-• Current law requires that any person taking a fur-bearing mammal or sells raw furs for profit has a trapping license
+- Current law requires that any person taking a fur-bearing mammal or sells raw furs for profit has a trapping license

-• Current law requires trapper taking wild mammals to visit their traps every 96 hours if the trap does not cause immediate death to the mammal, and to remove caught mammals.
+- Current law requires trapper taking wild mammals to visit their traps every 96 hours if the trap does not cause immediate death to the mammal, and to remove caught mammals.

-• Current law makes it unlawful to disturb a trap placed by a licensed trapper on public land.
+- Current law makes it unlawful to disturb a trap placed by a licensed trapper on public land.

-• Current law exempts employees of the State Department of Agriculture and the USDA when acting in official duties.
+- Current law exempts employees of the State Department of Agriculture and the USDA when acting in official duties.

-• This bill defines "trap" to mean "a device that is designed, built, or made to close upon or hold fast any portion of an animal."
+| - This bill defines "trap" to mean "a device that is designed, built, or made to close upon or hold fast any portion of an animal."

-• This bill amends the law so that one only needs a trapping license to take a fur bearing mammal if the mammal is taken by a trap, snare, poisoning device, or similar device, or if raw furs are being sold for profit.
+This bill requires registration of poisoning devices that are used to take wild animals.- This bill amends the law so that one only needs a trapping license to take a fur bearing mammal if the mammal is taken by a trap, snare,

-• This bill would require trappers to visit their traps every 24 hours 96 hours or more often if required by the Board of Wildlife Commissioners, and for any animal being trapped even if it is not a mammal.
-This bill would also require checking the traps even when the traps are designed to kill the animal, and requires removal of all animals, (not just mammals), from the traps each day.
+24 hours 96 hours or more often if required by the Board of Wildlife Commissioners, and for any animal being trapped even if it is not a mammal.
+This bill would also require checking the traps even when the traps are designed to kill the animal, and requires removal of all animals, (not just mammals), from the traps each day. - This bill makes it unlawful to disturb "snares",

-• Prohibits a person from possessing or using a trap registered to another person without written permission from the registered owner of the trap, and requires the person possessing it to carry this permission and his trapping license when using the trap to take fur-bearing mammals.
+- Prohibits a person from possessing or using a trap registered to another person without written permission from the registered owner of the trap, and requires the person possessing it to carry this permission and his trapping license when using the trap to take fur-bearing mammals.

-• Requires traps to be marked with a number assigned by the department of wildlife.
+- Requires traps to be marked with a number assigned by the department of wildlife.

-• Requires a trap owner to report stolen traps.
+- Requires a trap owner to report stolen traps.

-• Requires a trap owner to remove his number from the trap if he transfers it to another person.
+- Requires a trap owner to remove his number from the trap if he transfers it to another person.

 SB136 - Public Officer Justifiable Homicide In Defense of Person.
 (BDR 15-867)